 As an interviewer, algorithms questions are the easiest to ask.
 You don’t have to sweat nor think too much.
 You know the questions and answers by heart, and you are always surprised to see engineers struggle when they try to solve them with their back against the whiteboard (except for the ones that solved a similar question in their recent past).

-What I have learned is that cutting off developers based on their ability to quickly solve algorithms questions on the whiteboard results in a significant false positive ratio.
+What I have learned is that cutting off developers based on their ability to quickly solve algorithms questions on the whiteboard results in a significant false negative ratio.
 You end up ignoring the best of talent, the x100 multipliers, the ones that you are so desperately looking to find.

 Some of the best developers I know have degrees in Electronics, Physics and Art (some don’t have a degree at all).
 They have been developing software since puberty.
 They are passionate about it.
 It’s their hobby.
 The would work for free.
 Some of them don’t know (nor care) what’s the Big O of Merge Sort (god forbid!), but they have been rockstars in every company that they worked on, the kind of talent that you don’t want to miss.

 If you search for topics currently asked in Software interviews, you will find the following: binary search, tree traversal (pre/in/post), sorting algorithms (merge/quick/and some O(n^2) ones), recursion/iteration, graph search, dynamic programming, breadth first search, depth first search, stacks, queues, hashtables, heaps, priority queues, and linked lists (single/doubly/circular).

 We expect all candidates to solve these questions on the spot, under pressure, irrespective of their past experience.